 Charles used to be a fellow NYC GMAT tutor (which is how I know him), but he moved to Denver recently.
 He is a master of the GMAT and super nice guy.
 In addition to doing online GMAT tutoring he also does admissions consulting.

-Alice takes a very hands-on approach with her clients and, more so than other consultants, focuses a lot on understanding the applicant’s profile before starting to work on the essays.
+Alice, David, and the team take a very hands-on approach with their clients and, more so than other consultants, focus a lot on understanding the applicant’s profile before starting to work on the essays.

 Hillary came to me referred by another admissions consultant (always a good sign) and has successfully guided some of my students not only for mba programs but also PhD programs.